GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 \subsubsection{Limits on Star Formation Rates and Excitation Mechanisms}

 Using our integrated spectrum for each region, we estimate the SFR using the GN \ha\ line flux.
 Assuming no extinction, a solar abundance, and a Salpeter IMF, the SFR can be estimated as:

-\citep{kennicutt_1998}.
+\citep[][note that these values are 68\% of those calculated assuming the \citealt{kennicutt_1998} relation]{Kennicutt2012}.
 We use this equation to calculate the SFR for each of the regions in which \ha\ is detected.
 The resulting SFRs for \DELS\ and \VDES\ are given in Table \ref{tab:HostProperties}.

 This equation assumes that all of the \ha\ emission is from star formation; for our host galaxies, however, we note that even for our N\&B quasar subtracted cubes we expect some AGN-photoionized narrow line flux to contribute.
 The N\&B quasar subtraction removes all of the GN component that is emitted from the central unresolved region surrounding the quasar, although spatially resolved GN flux from both the NLR and star-formation remains.
 Thus, while the N\&B quasar subtracted cubes provide the most accurate measurement of the SFRs of our emission-line regions, in comparison to the BLR subtracted cubes, for our host components these are upper limits.
-For comparison, we also include the SFRs calculated using the BLR quasar subtracted cube in Table \ref{tab:HostProperties}, which includes all quasar NLR emission, showing the significant improvement that the narrow-line quasar subtraction has on being able to measure host galaxy properties.
-For \DELS, the host SFR measured from the N\&B subtraction is $<39.3 \rm{M}_\odot$/yr, whereas the BLR subtraction can only constrain the SFR to $<380 \rm{M}_\odot$/yr, a much larger upper limit.
-The host galaxy of \VDES\ has SFR constraints of $<205\rm{M}_\odot$/yr from the N\&B subtraction and $<226 \rm{M}_\odot$/yr from the BLR subtraction.
+For comparison, we also include the SFRs calculated using the BLR quasar subtracted cube in Table \ref{tab:HostProperties}, which includes all quasar NLR emission, showing the significant improvement that the narrow-line quasar subtraction can have on being able to measure host galaxy properties.
+For \DELS, the host SFR measured from the N\&B subtraction is $<33 ~\rm{M}_\odot$/yr, whereas the BLR subtraction can only constrain the SFR to $<91 ~\rm{M}_\odot$/yr, a much larger upper limit.
+The host galaxy of \VDES\ has SFR constraints of $<55~\rm{M}_\odot$/yr, consistent for both the BLR and N\&B subtractions, likely due to the noisy subtraction around \ha.